Itsusinn/itsusinn/README.md

 ### Hi there 👋

-I’m a chinese indie developer seeking for my ikigai
+I am a chinese indie developer focusing on backend and desktop platforms.
+(And seeking for my ikigai now.)

+PS:I mainly use rust, kotlin.